oliviergimenez/IPMworkshop/to-do-list.md

 - A few words to tell how we met back in Montpellier > 15 years ago Marc, Michael and I; Roger/Jean-Do in common, we're like cousin; introduce Maud
 - Tell how many neff we need for convergence

+- ~~Insérer définition de dcat(); Illustrate what dcat does; Categorical is a special case of the multinomial distribution with n = 1; The argument of the dcat distribution is a vector of probabilities for each category.~~
+- ~~Where in the book about generalized logic and dirichlet?~~
 - ~~Add a few memes and animated gifs~~
 - ~~Sort out what I will be demonstrating in the script~~
 - ~~To maintain animations, duplicate slides instead of using powerpoint features, it makes the pdf conversion safer~~